alexbosworth/ln-service/README.md

 The core of this project is a gRPC interface for node.js projects, available through npm.

-The project can be run alone to create a REST interface on top of LND that exposes functionality to client applications.
+The project can be run alone to create a simplified REST interface on top of LND that exposes functionality to client applications.

 It is recommended to not expose the REST interface directly to the dangerous internet as that gives anyone control of your node.